jakesower/spectragraph/packages/multi-api-store/README.md

 ### Production-Ready Middleware

-Multi-API Store's middleware architecture handles common production concerns: authentication, request retry, timeout handling, and observability.
+Multi-API Store's middleware architecture handles common production concerns: authentication, request retry, and observability.
 Rather than forcing these concerns into your application code or baking them into an inflexible core, the middleware pipeline lets you compose exactly the behavior you need.

 ```javascript
 // Production-grade API aggregation